-- enjoy learning about the human and physical diversity of the world around us - want to develop your sense of identity and place in a rapidly changing world - are interested in current affairs and are looking for explanations and solutions to the issues raised - want to contribute in the world as a global citizen and plan for the future of our planet
+- · enjoy learning about the human and physical diversity of the world around us - want to develop your sense of identity and place in a rapidly changing world - are interested in current affairs and are looking for explanations and solutions to the issues raised - want to contribute in the world as a global citizen and plan for the future of our planet

-The course explores case studies in the United Kingdom, newly emerging economies and lower income countries.
+The course explores case studies in the United Kingdom and Europe, in Newly Emerging Economies and in Lower Income Countries.
 Topics of study include natural hazards, rivers, glaciation, changing cities, poverty, global shifts in economic power and the challenge of sustainable resource use.
 Students are also encouraged to understand their role in society, by considering different viewpoints, values and attitudes.